SystemsApproach/ops/control.rst

 devices that are allowed to use the Slice to connect to various applications.
 The `Device-Group` model contains the following fields:

-* `imsis`: A list of IMSI ranges.
-Each range has the following
+* `devices`: A list of Devices.
+Each device has an `enable` field which can be used to enable or disable the device.
-  fields:

-   * `name`: Name of the range.
-Used as a key.
-   * `imsi-range-from`: First subscriber in the range.
-   * `imsi-range-to`: Last subscriber in the range.
-Can be omitted if the range only contains one IMSI.
 * `ip-domain`: Reference to an `IP-Domain` object that describes the IP and DNS settings for UEs within this group.
-* `site`: Reference to the site where this `Device-Group` may be used.
-Indirectly identifies the `Enterprise` as `Site` contains a reference to `Enterprise`.
-* `mbr.uplink`, `mbr.downlink`: Maximum bit-rate for the device group.
+* `mbr.uplink`, `mbr.downlink`: Maximum bitrate for the device group.
 * `traffic-class`: The traffic class to be used for devices in this group.

 At the other end of a Slice is a list of `Application` objects, which